 Continuous employees or staff with a fixed-term contract of 12 months or more can use payroll deduction to pay for parking.

-Casual employees, staff on a fixed-term contract of less than 12 months, alumni, contractors and commercial tenants will need to obtain parking permits in person.
+Casual employees, staff on a fixed-term contract of less than 12 months, contractors and commercial tenants will need to obtain parking permits in person.
 Please note, you will need to provide ID and employment details.

 To apply in person for a parking permit, please visit the Student Centre at Perth or Mandurah or the PDCSO in Building 104 at Rockingham.